 I am pretty sure that the original version of this language was before there was a NCSG and before the NPOC existed.

-Section 16.2(a) on page 86 of the redline version (page 89 overall) says: “ . . .”
+Section 16.2(a) on page 86 of the redline version (page 89 overall) says: “ICANN, in its capacity as the sole Member of PTI, shall elect the directors of PTI in accordance with the articles of incorporation and bylaws of PTI and . . .”

 It is my understanding that ICANN shall elect three of the five directors, not all five.